Who Owns Intellectual Property?

 It often starts by enforcing your rights through the other country’s legal system.
-However, in the event that another country doesn’t recognize your copyright, there are government and nonprofit organizations that can help including the U.S. Department of Commerce Office of Standards and Intellectual Property that can help with intellectual property infringement cases.
+However, in the event that another country doesn’t recognize your copyright, there are government and nonprofit organizations, including the U.S. Department of Commerce Office of Standards and Intellectual Property, that can help with intellectual property infringement cases.

 Tips for Protecting Your Intellectual Property

 There are some ways that you can better protect your intellectual property and ensure that you do not infringe on anyone else’s rights.
 This includes: